-If you are going to Hearing and will be representing yourself, below are a few helpful items which should assist you in understanding what will be happening at the Hearing and what role you will have to play in representing yourself.
+If you are going to a Hearing and will be representing yourself, the information below should assist you in understanding what will be happing at the Hearing and what role you will have to play in representing yourself.
 The following is a general outline of the Hearing Procedures as well as specific information about the Hearing process.

 The Panel of Commissioners, or the Deputy Attorney General, will explain the order of procedures to all parties.
 If you are unclear about these procedures, please ask for a more thorough explanation.
 It is important that you understand how the Hearing will proceed and what your responsibilities are in representing yourself.